+Pick an app that runs on your laptop and phone.
 Make sure it has keywords, notes, and hopefully a conversation history.
 This is the difference between an address book and a “contact manager”.
 A good contact manager will let you keep track of past phone calls, emails, conversations, including a date.
-You may hear from someone after two years of not speaking, and be able to pull up your notes and remind yourself what happened last time you spoke.
+When you hear from someone after two years, you should be able to pull up your notes and remind yourself what happened last time you spoke.

 Whichever one you choose, know it well.
 Spend a few hours really getting to know it.
 Then it will be effortless for years to come.

 You need a big text area for notes next to their contact info, where you can type anything you want.
 Type notes from your conversations.
 Save the emails they’ve sent you.